In Indonesia, splits emerge over efforts to stem plastic tide

 Indonesia, an archipelago of more than 17,000 islands, is estimated to be the world's second-largest contributor of plastic pollutants in the oceans after China, according to a 2015 study published in Science journal.

-To tackle this, the government last year pledged up to US$1 billion (789.76 million pounds) a year to reduce marine plastic debris by 70 percent by 2025.
+To tackle this, the government last year pledged up to US$1 billion a year to reduce marine plastic debris by 70 per cent by 2025.

 But emerging divisions in the government on the issue of waste pose a fresh challenge to these targets.
 Partly driving this rift is a push by the plastics industry to overturn a halt in scrap imports, which was introduced in June on concerns about a flood of waste from western countries arriving after China barred such imports.